Use this neck warmer pattern to sew a super cozy diy neck warmer – easy and quick!

 This post contains affiliate links.
 Thanks for your support.

-This easy beginner sewing tutorial will teach you how to make a warm and cozy reversible fleece neck warmer.
+This beginner sewing tutorial will teach you how to make a warm and cozy reversible fleece neck warmer.
+It’s an easy, super quick sewing project, and a great solution for those who don’t like wearing (uncomfortable and bulky) traditional scarves.

 Does you child refuse to wear a scarf because it adds too much bulk around the neck?
-Here's a great solution for those who don't like wearing (uncomfortable) traditional scarves.
+This diy neck warmer is a great solution for those who don’t like wearing (uncomfortable) traditional scarves.

 - matching thread